B2B customer journey

 Frequently asked questions

-What is an example of a B2B Experience?
+What is an example of a B2B experience

-A content marketing agency seeking new white label SEO software researches online, explores different options, compares pricing, reads case studies, requests a demo, or starts a free trial before making a buying decision.
+A content marketing agency seeking new white label SEO software researches their options online, explores different options, compares pricing, reads case studies, requests a demo, or starts a free trial before making a buying decision.

 What are the key components of a customer journey map?